azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 #### uuid (`required`)

-At this stage, this property reserved for future enhancements to the request proxying functionality.
+At this stage, explicitly setting this property to anything but `default` value reserved for future enhancements to the request proxying functionality.

 When no explicit `uuid` is configured, an `uuid` will be configured internally using the value `default`.
 If you do choose to configure it, do not set it to anything other than `default` value.

 #### description (`optional`)